Skip to content

 ---

-**Usability testing** is a research method used in UX to evaluate how easily users can accomplish tasks with a product, service, or interface.
-It provides direct insights into how real users interact with a design and where they encounter confusion, friction, or failure.
+**Usability testing** is a UX research method used to evaluate how easily users can complete tasks using a product, service, or interface.
+It provides direct insights into how people interact with a design and where they encounter confusion, friction, or failure.

-Unlike surveys or focus groups, usability testing is task-based, users are given specific goals to complete while designers or researchers observe and collect feedback.
+Unlike surveys or focus groups, usability testing is task-based.
+Participants attempt real tasks while researchers observe behavior and collect feedback.

 ## When and Why It’s Used

-Run with wireframes or prototypes to validate layout, flow, and interaction logic before development.
+Run with wireframes or prototypes to test layout, interaction logic, and navigation.

-Identify usability issues in a live product and gather insights for future iterations or updates.
+Identify usability issues in live products and gather insights for iteration.

-Confirm that critical flows like onboarding, checkout, or settings are intuitive and error-free.
+Confirm that flows such as onboarding or checkout are intuitive and error-free.

 ## Key Elements of a Usability Test